davidtrpchevski/ComposePractice/app/src/main/java/com/david/composepractice/udemy/basics/Notes.md

-Every function created by use, that uses composable requires to be annotated with @Composable Column helps us place items in vertical order, one below another Rows helps us place items in a horizontal order, one next to another Image requires to have painterResource and contentDescription (this can be null)
+ProfilePage Every function created by use, that uses composable requires to be annotated with @Composable Column helps us place items in vertical order, one below another Rows helps us place items in a horizontal order, one next to another Image requires to have painterResource and contentDescription (this can be null)